CoderDojoTC/python/docs/index.md

 We use the [trinket.io](http://trinket.io) web site to teach introduction to python.
 Trinket has a nice turtle graphics library which is ideal for fast visual feedback.

 ## Target Audience
-Student that have good keyboarding skills and are new to Python.
+- Students that have good keyboarding skills and are new to Python.
-Students must have an Internet/web connection to use these labs.
+Note: Students must have an Internet/web connection to use these labs.

 ## Concepts
 1. [turtle graphics](trinket/01-turtle-graphics)